 - There can be many routes travelling through the one stop.
 Check the destination board on the oncoming tram and if it is your tram give the driver a wave to ensure you're visible.

 - Before boarding have your myki ready to touch on.

 - Be aware of the red stop signs on the doors that signal motorists to stop for passengers getting on and off the tram.

 - When boarding from a kerbside stop, wait for all traffic to stop completely before you walk out onto the road to board the tram.

-- Please wait for passengers get off the tram before you board at any tram stop.
+- Please wait for passengers to get off the tram before you board at any tram stop.

-- When boarding use the handrails to steady yourself when the tram moves.
+- When boarding use the handrails to steady yourself.

 - Remember to hold onto the handrails.
 The tram may move off without you realising it, so be prepared or you may lose your balance.

-- Stay clear of the doorways once you have validated your myki.
+- Stay clear of the doorways once you have touched on your myki.